vertigis/studio-install-help/README.md

 title: VertiGIS Studio - Containers - Installation
 ---

-## Guidance
+## Preparation
+In order to run VertiGIS Studio in containers, there are a few prerequesites that should be satisfied.
+Before you begin, please have the following at hand:

+### Account ID and Registry Credentials
+We require an appropriate license to run our software, but also, you will need registry credentials to pull down the software.
+Our support can help you with finding the following information:

+- VertiGIS Account ID
+- VertiGIS Docker Registry Login Credentials

+### Linux Machine
-Before you begin, there are a few prerequesites you'll need.
-In order to run VertiGIS Studio in a container, you'll need to have a suitable distribution of Linux (see below) with the system requirements as outlined.
-You will also need credentials to access the VertiGIS production image registry.
+We require Linux to run VertiGIS Studio in containers.
+You will need to have a suitable distribution/version of Linux installed on an appropriately resourced machine.
+Please review the system requirements.

+### Front-End URL
+As with all web software, you will need to know the front-end URL of where you plan to host the software.
+Various components need to know this value.

+### ArcGIS Portal and Application Registration
+Go to your portal and create a web application:

+- Register this application (enable OAUTH2)
+- Provide a Redirect URL (use the Front-End URL)
+- Note the App ID

 ## System Requirements